 While able to capture the experimental data on voltages and currents during action potentials, the HH model is extremely cumbersome and not easily amenable to analytical study.
-A decade after their work came the papers by FitzHugh and Nagumo, et al. reporting vast simplifications of the dynamics to two coupled dynamical variables.
-Now known as the FitzHugh-Nagumo (FHN) model, this formulation is in fact remarkably rich and capable of exhibiting many properties beyond those associated with neurons, particularly in spatially-extended systems.
+A decade after their work came the papers by FitzHugh9 and Nagumo, et al.10 reporting vast simplifications of the dynamics to two coupled dynamical variables.
+Now known as the FitzHugh-Nagumo (FHN) model, 9 FitzHugh, R. Impulses and physiological states in theoretical models of nerve membrane.
+Biophys.
+J., 1:445-466, 1961 10 Nagumo, J., Arimoto, S. and Yoshizawa, S. An active pulse transmission line simulating nerve axon.
+Proc.
+IRE, 50:2061-2070, 1962 this formulation is in fact remarkably rich and capable of exhibiting many properties beyond those associated with neurons, particularly in spatially-extended systems.
 We focus on aspects of this model with particular pedagogical value.